-Very rarely do I find myself in South Jersey, but on a particular adventure one Friday night to Wegman’s, we decided to stop at recently opened Cherry Hill outpost of The Farm & Fisherman.
+Very rarely do I find myself in South Jersey, but on a particular adventure one Friday night to Wegman’s, we decided to stop at the recently opened Cherry Hill outpost of The Farm & Fisherman.
 The Philly spot is a small BYOB, while this suburban destination boasts both a Tavern and Marketplace.
-We opted to sit at the bar since we just wanted something quick, and obviously I had to try their Colonial Burger: a blend of Wyebrook grass-fed beef and Heritage pork belly, topped with Jersey cheese and malt mayo.
+We opted to sit at the bar since we just wanted something quick, and obviously, I had to try their Colonial Burger: a blend of Wyebrook grass-fed beef and Heritage pork belly, topped with Jersey cheese and malt mayo.

 While the presentation was nice, I was very disappointed.
 The ciabatta bun was nice and soft, but way too big for the size of the burger patty.
 The burger was requested medium and completely overcooked.
 I had hoped that the blend of beef and pork would give it a nice, succulent flavor and be really juicy, but it was totally dry and almost painful to eat without lots of mayo and ketchup.
-The shredded iceberg lettuce topping also seemed really awkward and too fast-food like for this venue.
+The shredded iceberg lettuce topping also seemed really awkward and too fast-food-like for this venue.

 I had originally wanted to try their other burger, The Industrial, which is a dry-aged brisket patty topped with cheddar cheese and onion jam, but thought the pork belly blend would be interesting.
 Next time, I’ll stick with my gut.

-Burger Rating: “C”
+Burger rating: “C”